NSEL case: The role of auditor

 Mukesh P Shah, who is a maternal uncle of Jignesh Shah, has been internal as well as external auditor of NSEL from time to time.
 Mumbai police while opposing his anticipatory bail confirmed that he was doing insider-trading in FTIL shares and by virtue of possession of FTIL shares alone he should have been disqualified as an auditor.
 Besides, Mumbai police has confirmed that most companies of 'Rawal Group' where La Fin Financial Services P. Ltd. (promoter of FTIL) had a stake were registered at NSEL at the address of Mukesh Shah and Mukesh Shah was the auditor of all these companies which traded on NSEL to the tune of ₹1352 Crores and moved out in May–June 2013 without losing a penny showing their knowledge of the case.

 The role of the Ministry of Consumer Affairs, FMC and the UPA Government

 In a show cause notice dated 27 April 2012, the Ministry of Consumer Affairs asked NSEL certain clarifications regarding the trades.
 NSEL promptly replied to this notice but for a year and half after the show cause notice, no action was taken by the Ministry.
 Instead, merely on the recommendation of the FMC, it ordered sudden and abrupt closure of NSEL on 12 July 2013.
-On 19 July 2013, the FMC revised its position and wrote to the Department of Consumer Affairs (DCA), stating that the exemption notification did not clarify whether it applied to all or only specific provisions of the FCR Act.
+On 19 July 2013, the FMC revised its position and wrote to the DCA, stating that the exemption notification did not clarify whether it applied to all or only specific provisions of the FCR Act.
 Following the DCA's orders, NSEL suspended trading on 31 July 2013.
 This sudden and abrupt closure of the Exchange market led to the payment default of ₹5600 crore.